bbatsov/metaredux/_posts/2024-02-19-flycheck-updates.md

 ## Flycheck 34

 I've cut [Flycheck 34](https://github.com/flycheck/flycheck/releases/tag/34.0), which features quite a few new checkers and removes a bunch of legacy checkers.
-As I'm not familiar with all the lint tools that Flycheck supports, I'd appreciate your input on whether some checkers need to be updated/replaced/removed down the road.
+As I'm not familiar with all the lint tools that Flycheck supports[^1], I'd appreciate your input on whether some checkers need to be updated/replaced/removed down the road.

 **Random trivia:** I noticed that Chef's `foodcritic` has been replaced by [cookstyle](https://docs.chef.io/workstation/cookstyle/), a project built on top of my very own RuboCop project (a linter & formatter for Ruby) and I wrote the checker for it myself.